imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/llama.md

   - With added improvements, the resulting models are highly competitive against more powerful models.
 For instance, LLaMA-13B outperforms GPT-3 (175B) on most benchmarks, and LLaMA- 65B is competitive with the best models, Chinchilla-70B and PaLM-540B.
   - Finally, LLaMA was open-sourced!

 !!!
-Note
+Tip
     “Official” weights were only released to the research community and even then you need to fill out a form to request access.

     That said, there has been “pirating” of the weights that allow anyone to play around with the model.
-More details in this [LinkedIn Post](https://www.linkedin.com/posts/imohitmayank_torrents-ai-academicresearch-activity-7038013544793030656-D7UU?utm_source=share&utm_medium=member_desktop)
+It was quite interesting, more details in this [LinkedIn Post](https://www.linkedin.com/posts/imohitmayank_torrents-ai-academicresearch-activity-7038013544793030656-D7UU?utm_source=share&utm_medium=member_desktop) :smile:

 ## Architecture Modifications